kim-mkuu/hng-stage1/README.md

-# RESTful API string analyzer
+# RESTful API String Analyzer

 ## Build a RESTful API service that analyzes strings and stores their computed properties